Police-Involved-Deaths-CA/Data/index.md

 ## Increasing Police Violence in Canada
 {: .no_toc }

 There has been an alarming increase in deaths at the hands of Canadian Police over recent years.
-Some of this trend may be due to increaed access to information.
+Some of this trend may be due to increased access to information.
 However, it is doubtufl that more information alone can explain this striking increase.

 <img src='docs/images/Annual.png' width='600'>